shyam343/Registration-Form/README.md

 # Registration-Form
-Registration from which contaion name
+Registration from which contaion name,email,pwd,re-pwd and gender.